swajid/review_and_read_ahead/README.md

 To put a case together, there's a lot of thinking and writing involved, Im just dropping some hints about what im thinking about I got you, dont worry about a thing.
+You have no idea how hard I will continue to work to put these people in jail where they belong.
+Because they wanted to hurt you too, that's why.
+That was also the point.
+I will never, ever stop.
 I have so many aces up my sleeve
 -->